3 Steps to Avoid Hack Topics & Clichés in Writing (A Warning for Writers)

 Remember: you’re a writer, and a writer finds a way of describing something that isn’t just repeating the same thing everyone else says.

-Again, we do this because we want to reader to experience the story we’re telling.
+Again, we do this because we want the reader to experience the story we’re telling.

 In trying to figure out the right details to use, ask: what does this actually feel/smell like to me?
 If you’re not living it, close your eyes and try to remember.